We're offering new entrants to farming a unique opportunity to help start their business.

 The Starter Farm Initiative was originally developed in partnership with:

-- Scottish Governments Rural Payments & Inspections Department
+- Scottish Government Rural Payments & Inspections Department

 - National Farmers Union Scotland